jordan78906/CSCI-463_SoftwareEngineering/README.md

-In project CLYPEUM leaned heavily in prior SCADA technician experience to develope a fire alarm interface that is intuitive for operators to use.
+In project CLYPEUM leaned heavily on prior SCADA technician experience to develope a fire alarm interface that is intuitive for operators to use.